romses/Datenzwerg/docs/index.en.md

 Each Datenzwerg sends its data to a central self-hosted InfluxDB instance.
 The data is then visualized using Grafana.
 You can find the Grafana dashboards [here](https://grafana.datagnome.de/).

+We also provide read-only access to our InfluxDB:

+  - Host: `influxdb.datagnome.de`
+  - Port: 80
+  - Organization: `datagnome`
+  - Bucket: `datagnome`
+  - Auth token: `5amv72PFZxPmnbUISjntEVxtElDYMhkeofg9Deo1ykO6Zy2XIba_iWPcyxyAp_R0dHsvHm5moE4YBCwxGIEriw==`

 ### Where can I find the source?

 Everything can be found in this GitHub repository: [romses/Datenzwerg](https://github.com/romses/Datenzwerg).

-### Can I contribute to the project?

-We provide a read-only token to our datagnome influxdb.

-  - URL: influxdb.datagnome.de:80
-  - Auth token: 5amv72PFZxPmnbUISjntEVxtElDYMhkeofg9Deo1ykO6Zy2XIba_iWPcyxyAp_R0dHsvHm5moE4YBCwxGIEriw==
-  - Bucket: datagnome

 ### Can I adopt a Datenzwerg after Camp?